RecipeStripper vs Copy Me That

 - +Servings scaler with live quantity updates

-- +4-tier parser works with virtually any recipe site
+- +4-tier parser attempts public recipe URLs

 Limitations